CMU-313/CMU-313.github.io/docs/projects/P2/3_secondsprint.md

         You should reference your meeting minutes to support your claims and provide examples.
 A weakly supported statement would be as follows:
         > “We will communicate better, because miscommunication caused issues"

-        You should support it with examples from the development experience as follows
+        You should support your statements with examples from the development experience.
+For example:
         > "In the future, we will try to use [such-and-such a process] for clearly documenting and communicating such design decisions, rather than [the process we did follow/failed to follow].
-One of our [defects/development slowdown/quality problems] was the integration of components A and B, because the API for A was not well-understood by the developer of B. "
+One of our [main challenges/development slowdown/quality problems] was the integration of components A and B, because the API for A was not well-understood by the developer of B. "

 6. **Teamwork Contract:** Based on the process and team reflection above, update your teamwork contract.
 Did you encounter any issues or unexpected experiences that your original contract did not foresee?
 Feel free to add in any other clauses if necessary to your team contract.
 Upload your new teamwork contract (be sure to sign and date it), and **highlight the changes you made in yellow.**